Improving Verification with Parallel Software Model Checking

 A Slow but Promising Method for Verifying Software

-As the Department of Defense (DoD) becomes more software reliant, rigorous techniques to assure the correct behavior of programs are in great demand.
+As the U.S. Department of Defense (DoD) becomes more software reliant, rigorous techniques to assure the correct behavior of programs are in great demand.
 Software model checking (SMC), the algorithmic analysis of programs to prove the correctness of their execution, is promising because it can identify software errors that escape detection with conventional testing methods.
 But SMC does not scale effectively to the large size of today's distributed embedded systems.
 Scalability is a challenge in SMC because of the state-space explosion.
 Most SMC tools are sequential.
 They consist of a single thread of execution that performs a sequence of computation steps.
 The large code size of military and industrial software means that current SMC methods take too long.

 Recently, high-performance computing technologies such as multicore processors and clusters have emerged.
 Yet few SMC tools are designed to use this cheap and abundant computing power.
 A key reason is that model checking is essentially a graph search—where the graph is the state space of the model, which is difficult to parallelize effectively.
 This means that model checking does not obtain reasonable speedups.
 The main challenge of leveraging the power of multicores and clusters is figuring out how to partition the model checker's search among the CPUs in a way that limits duplicated effort and communication bottlenecks.